-Assistant Professor Gerogiannis (Director)
+Associate Professor Gerogiannis, Director

 The demand for individuals trained in both foreign cultures and foreign languages is increasing.
-The International Studies Option in the Department of History provides the student with the opportunity to develop the knowledge necessary for effective participation in international activities.
+The International Studies Concentration in the Department of History provides the student with the opportunity to develop the knowledge necessary for effective participation in international activities.
+The program is designed to emphasize modern international activities.
 The program is designed to emphasize modern international cultures and to enable the student to develop a speaking ability in at least one foreign language.
 To enter the program, a student must consult with the director.
-Every student must complete the University Core requirements (35 hours).
-In addition, the following courses are currently being offered in the option.